cloudquery/policies/transformations/aws/compliance-premium/README.md

 `cloudquery migrate config.yml`

 ### Syncing AWS data
 Based on the models you are interested in running, you need to sync the relevant tables.
 This time, we don’t sync all tables (`*`), but instead, focus on the relevant tables that match the policy to use fewer resources and save runtime.
-This is an example sync for the relevant tables for the model in compliance with `AWS CIS V1.2.0` with the PostgreSQL destination.
+Below is an example of a sync for the relevant tables for the model `AWS CIS V1.2.0` with a PostgreSQL destination.
 You can modify the list of tables based on the compliance you want to check.
+This package also supports Snowflake and Google BigQuery.

  ```yml
 kind: source